tchristenson/API-Project/README.md

 ## <h1>Come Together Right Now</h1>

-Come Together Right Now is a website clone, inspired by [Youtube](https://www.youtube.com/).
-Come Together Right Now can be used to post videos, comment on videos, create playlists of your favorite videos, like videos, and subscribe to other users on the platform.
+Come Together Right Now is a website clone, inspired by [Meetup](https://www.meetup.com/).
+Come Together Right Now can be used to create groups, create events, join your favorite groups, and search for groups and events on the platform.
 Interested parties can sign up to post content at their leisure.

 **Live Site: [Come Together Right Now](https://meetup-api-iy6y.onrender.com)**